jevrika/tmedia-techtask/README.md

 ## Setup

 1. Clone the repository.
-2. Install dependencies using npm i.
+2. Install dependencies using `npm i`.
 3. Start the server locally with `npm run dev`
 4. Start json server with `json-server -p 4000 db.json`